marmayogi/TTF2PostscriptCID-Win/README.md

 5. [Adobe CMap and CID Font Files Specification #5014 (102 pages PDF, 541k) 11/Jun/1996 Version 1.0](https://adobe-type-tools.github.io/font-tech-notes/pdfs/5014.CIDFont_Spec.pdf)

 ##### Usage
-Create a folder cidfonts in **D** drive and store ttf file which should be convered.
+Create a folder `D:\cidfonts` in **D** drive (or any other drive) and store ttf file which should be convered.
 Now issue the following command:
 - `ttf2Postscriptcid.exe -d "D:\cidfonts\filename.ttf"`

 If option **-d** is specified, then ttf table data will be displayed during execution.
 This utility generates the following two files as output:
 1. **filename.t42** is the required converted file with extension Type 42.
 2. **filename.ps** is a postscript program file whose execution displays the glyphs present in the character set along with CIDs and Unicode Points.
 If a Glyph does not associate with an Unicode Point, then `none` will be printed.
-3. Invoke Ghostscript to execute a postscript program as follows:
+3. Invoke Ghostscript to execute a postscript program in order to display glyphs as follows:
     - `gswin64c.exe "D:\cidfonts\filename.t42" "D:\cidfonts\filename.ps"`

 ##### Example